 + After you submit your application and pay your application fee, notification emails will be sent to your recommenders.
 Any delay in submitting your application or application fee will delay the notifications to your recommenders.

 [ ] Upload through MyStatus.

-[ ] Upload portfolio as a single pdf through the portfolio credential on MyStatus.
+[ ] Upload a portfolio as a single pdf through a miscellaneous credential on MyStatus.

 In order to review each application fairly and accurately, the reviewing committee requires evidence in one or more categories: